Advanced Vocab Words - Set 8 Flashcards

 25

-# Which vocabulary word means the following? adj. of a peaceful nature adj. promoting peace and conflict resolution ## Footnote *Hint: starts with "p"*
+# Name the vocab term: adj. of a peaceful nature adj. promoting peace and conflict resolution ## Footnote *Hint: starts with "p"*

 pacific ## Footnote synonyms: soothing, peaceful, conciliatory, calm, tranquil The _pacific_ tone of the speaker calmed the restless crowd.
 Her _pacific_ approach to conflict resolution was admirable.